 Why Agency Is Important When Writing Children’s Books.
 Publishers love to find characters who are given agency.
 Learn how to create stories filled with real life choices, failures and ultimate success.
 Writing Exercise: Agency Pop Quiz

 Writing Children’s Books With More Emotional Depth.
 Discover how tapping into your emotions can help your writing.
 Enjoy a writing exercise that will help you pin-point specific emotions and incorporate them into your current work in progress.
-Guest presenter: by Nazanin Ford.
+Guest presenter: Nazanin Ford.
 Writing Exercise: Personal Memory Stream of Consciousness

 How To Raise the Stakes When Writing Children’s Books.
 Publishers want stories with real stakes.
 Enjoy a writing exercise that will help you infuse your writing with more conflict and risk.
 Writing Exercise: Torture Your MC